lewagon/dotfiles/01-Ruby/03-Iterators-Blocks/README.md

 #### `02-About-blocks`

 A difficult challenge where you have to code a method that generates HTML strings.
 This method is different from the ones you've already coded as it can be passed a block of code.
-We've added extra difficuty in the challenge introducing a  default value for the second argument `tag(tag_name, attr = nil)`.Don't panic with this syntax and read all the challenge carefully.
+We've added extra difficuty in the challenge introducing a  default value for the second argument `tag(tag_name, attr = nil)`.
+Don't panic with this syntax and read all the challenge carefully.

 #### `03-Beautify-my-code` and `04-Cleaning-your-mess`